Daiwa Major: 2004: three-year-old season

 Daiwa Major recorded his first success by winning a nine furlong maiden race at Nakayama and then finished fourth in a race over the same course and distance a month later.
 Despite his modest form, he was moved up in class for the Group Two Spring Stakes and exceeded expectations by finishing third to Black Tide at odds of 72/1.
 In April, Daiwa Major was one of eighteen runners for the ten-furlong Satsuki Shō, the first leg of the Japanese Triple Crown.
-Ridden by the first time by the Italian jockey Mirco Demuro, he started a 31/1 outsider and won the Group One event by one and a quarter lengths from the favourite Cosmo Bulk.
+Ridden for the first time by the Italian jockey Mirco Demuro, he started a 31/1 outsider and won the Group One event by one and a quarter lengths from the favourite Cosmo Bulk.
 Daiwa Major failed to reproduce his best form in his remaining races that season.
 On 30 May he was moved up in distance for the Tokyo Yūshun (Japanese Derby) over 1 1/2 miles at Tokyo Racecourse and, on his first start away from Nakayama, finished sixth behind King Kamehameha.
 In the autumn he was tried in all-aged competition and was unplaced in the All-Comers Stakes at Nakayama before finishing last of the seventeen runners behind Zenno Rob Roy in the autumn running of the Tennō Shō.
 At the end of the year, the colt underwent surgery to correct a respiratory problem.